 Unrest began to brew in Ukraine in 2013 as Russia and the West competed openly to bring the country under their respective spheres of influence.
-Russia promised to purchase $15 billion of Ukrainian Eurobonds, (and more importantly) to sell its gas at a considerably lower price (from $400 to $268.50 per 1000 m3) while terminating informal blockades on Ukrainian exports to the Russian Federation.
+Russia promised to purchase $15 billion of Ukrainian Eurobonds and to sell its gas at a considerably lower price (from $400 to $268.50 per 1000 m3) while terminating blockades on Ukrainian exports to the Russian Federation.

-The E.U.’s financial deal it had avoided for over a decade due to endless corruption within Ukraine was much less promising.
-Moreover, the E.U. made it a prerequisite that Ukraine had to submit itself to a series of judicial and economic reforms that would allow it to join the union in the distant future.
+The E.U.’s financial deal was much less promising.
+For over a decade, the E.U. had avoided supporting Kyiv largely because of its endless corruption.
+Moreover, the E.U. made it a prerequisite that Ukraine had to submit itself to a series of judicial and economic reforms that would allow it to join the union in the distant future (an obstacle that still remains).
 The E.U.’s deal also required that Ukrainian President Yanukovych’s political opponent, Yulia Tymoshenko, whom he had imprisoned, be released.
-The Russian deal, presuming Putin would follow through, was far more advantageous to Ukraine in the short run and turning it down would have meant financial suicide.
-Surely, the time had come for the West to dispense with political niceties and prevent Ukraine from joining the Russian orbit.
-As it was, neither the E.U. nor the U.S. ever came up with a coherent financial plan of their own that would rival Russia’s.
+The Russian deal, with less strings attached, and presuming Putin would follow through, was far more advantageous to Ukraine in the short run.
+Turning it down would have meant financial suicide.
+In the end, neither the E.U. nor the U.S. were able to come up with a coherent financial plan of their own that would rival Russia’s.

 A foreign tug of war landed Yanukovych in a critical dilemma.
-Despite its 1991 referendum opting to free itself from Soviet domination, the country had become quite divided in twenty years.
 Western Ukrainians wanted to be aligned with the West, eastern Ukrainians with Russia, so either decision would have split the country along ethnic and cultural lines.
 As soon as rumors had spread that Yanukovych would not sign the agreement with the E.U., signifying his intention to accept Russia’s deal, protesters and opposition party leaders who preferred Ukraine’s relations with the West gathered on Independence Square resolving not to let the deal with Russia go through.
-In December 2013, in the middle of the protests, the Research & Branding Group had conducted a poll with a possible margin of error of 2.2 percent indicating that fifty percent of Ukrainians did not support Euromaidan while forty-five percent did.
+In December 2013, in the middle of the protests, the Research & Branding Group had conducted a poll with a margin of error of 2.2 percent indicating that fifty percent of Ukrainians did not support Euromaidan while forty-five percent did.

-Initially, it appeared that a reenactment of the 2004 Orange Revolution in which citizens protested fraudulent presidential elections was taking place.
-The difference, however, was that in 2010 Viktor Yanukovych had been elected president in a run-off with Yulia Tymoshenko in which according to OSCE’s Final Report the presidential election met most OSCE commitments and other international standards for democratic elections.
+While the protests seemed as a reenactment of the 2004 Orange Revolution in which citizens protested fraudulent presidential elections, in 2010 Viktor Yanukovych had been elected president in a process in which according to OSCE’s Final Report the presidential election met most OSCE commitments and other international standards for democratic elections.
 The process was transparent and offered voters a genuine choice between candidates representing diverse political views.
-Joao Soares, president of the Parliamentary Assembly of the OSCE confirmed that the election was an “impressive display of democracy” and called on politicians to honor the outcome.
-As in previous occasions, the E.U., the U.S., and Russia accepted the electoral results.
+At the time, Joao Soares, president of the Parliamentary Assembly of the OSCE confirmed the process to be an “impressive display of democracy” and called on politicians to honor the outcome.
+As in previous occasions, the E.U., the U.S., and Russia accepted electoral results.

 What occurred during Euromaidan

-It would do well to revisit what took place between 21 November 2013 and 23 February 2014 since ideological views representing both sides have impaired how events transpired on the ground.
+Ideological views representing both sides have impaired how events between 21 November 2013 and 23 February 2014 transpired on the ground.
 Russia had claimed the presence of neo-Nazis clashing against the government while Western officials insisted that protesters had behaved peacefully throughout.
 Most of the information on Euromaidan comes from The Kyiv Post, (KP) a small, intrepid, and credible group of journalists who physically followed the demonstrations round by round with hours and minutes of reporting.
 KP’s accounts seem quite unbiased despite observing a slight tendency towards the end of Euromaidan to view Western opposition in a favorable light.
 Accounts appearing on KP can be verified by reading hundreds of reports issued and looking for the date in which they occurred or the day after.

-The majority who participated in the Euromaidan protests were not violent according to KP and other news sources.
+According to KP and other news sources the majority who participated in the Euromaidan protests were not violent.
 Many even turned the protests into festivities.
-Thousands of others, however, were combative and clashed violently against government personnel.
-At Euromaidan Western political leaders, however, were not making distinctions and kept accusing the government of being the only source of violence against ‘peaceful protesters.’
+Nonetheless, thousands of others were combative and clashed violently against government personnel, but Western political leaders were not making distinctions and kept accusing the government of being the only source of violence against ‘peaceful protesters.’